Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Methods

 \subsection{Compared methods}

 \textbf{Single projection DSR} (SPDSR) is a deterministic variant of DPDSR.
 It uses the same architecture and teacher forcing training method, but it assumes that there is no noise in the dynamical system.
 The noise encoder is therefore absent, and the KL divergence term does not appear in the loss function (\ref{eq:loss}). \textbf{Generalized teacher forcing} \citep{HessEtAl23} is a method for reconstruction of deterministic dynamical system, and has been shown to outperform other deterministic methods.
-We test two variants: first, using partial forcing (GTF-PF), where only the one observed variable is used as an incomplete teacher signal.
-And second, using the time-delay embedding (GTF-TD) so that the full state can be forced.
+We use an approach with time delay embedding (GTF-TD) where the observation is first projected to the state space so that the full state can be forced.
 We used PECUZAL method for the time delay embedding \citep{KraemerEtAl21}, and where this failed, we defaulted to a delay embedding with constant offset and predetermined dimension $d=8$. \textbf{Deep Kalman Filter} (DKF) \citep{KrishnanEtAl15,KrishnanEtAl17} is a method for reconstruction of stochastic systems.
 Using an encoder, it estimates the states of the system, while the one-step stochastic prediction of the generative model forms the basis of the loss function.
 Our implementation here mirrors the architecture of our proposed method where possible (in the architecture of the encoder and of the generative model), with the main difference being the form of the loss function. \textbf{Autoregressive LSTM} (AR-LSTM) \citep{Graves14} uses a standard LSTM network whose probabilistic output is fed back to the network at the next step, thus forming a stochastic dynamical system.
-During training, the original time series are used to feed the network, or can be replaced by the model generated output following the ideas of scheduled sampling \citep{BengioEtAl15}.
+During training, the original time series are used to feed the network, or can be replaced by the model generated output following the ideas of scheduled sampling \citep{BengioEtAl15}. \textbf{Recurrent State Space Model} \citep{HafnerEtAl19} combines a deterministic recurrent neural network with stochastic states as its generative model.
+During training, the stochastic states are estimated during rollout from the deterministic states and observations.
+We evaluate two variants: a single-step prediction variant (RSSM), and a multi-step variant with observation overshooting (RSSM-OO).
 The generative models of all methods were approximately matched in number of parameters (Tab.~\ref{tab:params-gen}).